Skip to main content

 Individuals with high stress, HPA axis dysfunction, or those needing active recovery.

 The key is balance.
 An exercise regimen composed solely of high-intensity work without adequate rest can become another chronic stressor, further taxing the HPA axis.
-Conversely, a purely low-intensity approach may not provide a strong enough stimulus to drive significant improvements in or body composition.
+Conversely, a purely low-intensity approach may not provide a strong enough stimulus to drive significant improvements in insulin sensitivity or body composition.
 A well-designed protocol strategically combines different modalities to build resilience without causing burnout.

 Hormonal balance is achieved when the signals from your lifestyle align with your body’s inherent need for rhythm, recovery, and nourishment.